avaneev/prvhash/README.md

 ## PRVHASH Cryptanalysis Basics ##

-As was noted previously, when the internal momentary state of PRVHASH is known, its reversal poses a serious computational problem since the message that enters the system becomes indistinguishable from system's own random state.
+When the internal momentary state of PRVHASH is known, its reversal poses a serious computational problem since the message that enters the system becomes indistinguishable from system's own random state.
 Moreover, each reversal round's complexity increases exponentially, depending on the used PRVHASH parallelism (the `lcg - ~lcg` instruction assures this: it naturally reduces bit size of `lcg` by 1 and thus induces uncertainty about system's state).

 When the system state is not known, when PRVHASH acts as a black-box, one has to consider core hash function's statistical properties.
 All internal